JYu1999/hugo-blowfish-blog/content/posts/speed-up-ci-by-43-percent-in-2-days/index.en.md

 Before touching code, I took stock:

 - Current CI runtime: ~11–13 minutes
-- I had 3 days for this task (the sooner, the better)
+- - I had at most 3 days to work on this task, so the sooner I could finish, the better.
 - I had zero experience with GitLab CI

 With that, I set some principles: